adamtorres/importing-tutorial/readme.md

 Not sure how this is related to importing but I added it to the list earlier so here we go.

-There is a command line option on python which allows running a module directly.
+There is a command line option on Python which allows running a module directly.
 Some of the builtin modules include such for whatever reasons.
 One that I've used numerous times is in `http.server`.
 This will start a simple HTTP server in the current folder.
 This server doesn't do much other than serving up the files in the folder.
 It can do some cgi (running scripts/executables) but I've not had it do so.

 ```
 $ python -m http.server